Send Your Clients to School

 Educating your clients

-Take a look at your marketing materials and your emails to your clients.
-Are they full of technical terms like CSS, standards-compliant, and HTML 4.0?
+Now, take a look at your own marketing materials and your emails to your clients.
+Are they full of technical terms like CSS, standards-compliant, and HTML 5.0?

-Instead of dwelling on the technical stuff, tell the client that the template they want isn’t good for search engines and will hurt his ranking on Google.
+Instead of dwelling on the technical stuff, tell the client that the wix site they want isn’t good for search engines and will make it harder on Google.

-Skip the usability explanation and talk about how making his site easier to use will improve sales (confused or frustrated prospects will leave without buying anything).
+Skip the usability explanation and talk about how making her site easier to use will improve sales (confused or frustrated prospects will leave without buying anything).

 If people can’t read the text, they won’t know what the client offers.
 If they can’t find products, they will be unable to buy them.